sparklingrobots/nano2017/second_draft/02_middle/61LoIsAttacked.md

 SUMMARY: Lo is attacked while singing at the tree.

-The wind carried dust in it as she climbed over the fallen tree to approach the spring.
+The wind carried dust in it as she climbed over the fallen tree, heading deep into the forest surrounding the Well.
+She was tired of being cooped up, listening only over headphones because of an angry librarian.
+She wanted to hear the sounds of the forest as she sang, to know what animals would be around.
+The spring was too far--they'd notice she left--but the forest here was very similar.

-She knelt below the tree, in the mud, on the leaves, and bent her head.
+She walked for an hour, at least, legs striding across the forest floor, hands brushing against trunks or holding branches away from her face.
+Birds sang around her (NAME THEM) and once she saw a deer before it bolted.
+She didn't want to be locked out of the Well, so it probably was time to stop.
+She knelt below a tree, a big willow like the old tree, but no where near as big.
+She sunk her fingers into the mud, pushing through toughened dried leaves, and bent her head.

-She was lost.
-She had found the song, she thought, but she didn't know all the parts.
+She had to admit she was lost.
+She thought she had found the song, but something seemed...not quite right about it.
+She wasn't going to risk it with Fi yet--it wasn't safe.

-She started to sing what she did know:
+Quietly, the sound rising up from her chest and into her throat, a warm and low sound, she started to sing what she did know:

 Together we grow
 We heal together
 Together we gather
 We love together

+She imagined the other parts, overlapping--you could hardly make out any word but a staggered chorus of the word "Together".

 And cut short.
 Her ear had been filled with a piercing pain when she reached the last line--she couldn't tell if it was a bad noise or something else, but her ear was hurting.